 Kangaroo Island is truly one of the best places in Australia to immerse yourself in nature.
 Its pristine beaches, rugged coastlines and diverse wildlife make it an amazing hub for eco-tourism.

 During the 3 days that we spent on the island, we saw kangaroos, wallabies, goannas, koalas, and even bottlenose dolphins all in their natural habitats.
-We also visited beautiful beaches with pristine blue waters, and saw some of the most beautiful natural rock formations.
+We also visited beautiful beaches with pristine blue waters and saw some of the most unique natural rock formations.

 How to get to Kangaroo Island